ConvertAPI/docs/blog/convert-pdf-nodejs.md

 ![Folder structure](https://user-images.githubusercontent.com/62603039/103544276-818e7000-4ea8-11eb-9c49-83c4fb03e326.png)

-Now let's apply our first conversion [DOCX -> PDF](https://www.convertapi.com/docx-to-pdf).
+Now let's apply our first [DOCX -> PDF](https://www.convertapi.com/docx-to-pdf) conversion (you don't need to have MS Office installed on your machine to make this conversion).
 Simply put this code snippet inside the `http.createServer((req, res)` function so it is run when we visit the page:

 ```javascript
 var convertapi = require('convertapi')('your-secret-here');